General Data

 The northern area of the banked shore is the most popular, both because of the depths (it quickly rises to 8-10 meters) and because it offers the best shelter from the northwest breeze that blows more or less every night.
 There is always a little bit of dancing, however, since some easterly wind always manages to get in, but the bottom is good holding (a thick layer of mud) and there are no major dangers.
 Of note, the southern part of the dock offers no services of any kind; the northern part has water and electricity.

-The other option Preveza offers is to moor inside the marina whose construction work was never completed, at the north end of the city’s quay, alongside the commercial harbor dock (to the east).
+The other option Preveza offers is to moor inside the marina whose construction work was never completed, at the north end of the Town’s quay, alongside the commercial port quay (to the east).
 It offers five concrete piers along which one can moor only sideways.
 Recommended to put the bow to the west since the aforementioned afternoon breeze blows from the northwest.
 The marina offers a fair amount of shelter, with winds from the south and southwest inevitably dancing not a little.

 The only services offered are water and electricity; daily rates are around 15-20 euros.